 English is spoken everywhere in The Bahamas, but when you travel here, you’ll notice right away that locals speak with a pleasing Island dialect.
 You certainly won’t need to bring your Rosetta Stone to Nassau Paradise Island in order to communicate, but it’s fun to brush up on a bit of the local language before you visit!

-While British English is the first language of The Bahamas, you’ll also hear accents influenced by various African languages and Haitian Creole.
+While British English is the first language of The Bahamas, you’ll also hear accents influenced by various African languages.
 With a rich history and blend of different cultures, The Bahamas enjoys a dialect that’s truly unique to this part of the world.

 Here are some commonly used terms and phrases that you might encounter in The Bahamas.